jnunyez/synchronization/README.md

 #### Install Silicom Card in Worker

-- Install the card in a PCI-Express 4.0 x16 slot
+- Install the card in a PCI-Express 4.0 x16 slot inside a worker node

 - Connect GPS Antenna to the RF Input of the STS4 card